The Hebrew letter ‘he’ began its life in 3000-2000 B.C.E. in Ancient Semitic script as a pictograph of a man standing with his arms held up.

 I just gave you information, but did I teach you anything?
 I did, if one relies upon the modern meaning of the word “teach”.
-I pointed something out to you.
+I pointed something out to you that you may not have known before.
 But the word “teach” has a greater meaning.
+Hang with me here!
+The two ideas will come together.

 Show me, don’t tell me

-He (v.
-33-40) begins with a request from the psalmist for the Lord to “teach” him His ways, his laws and commands.
+He begins with arms held up in petition.
+The psalmist pleads for the Lord to “teach” him His ways, his laws and commands.
 We can safely suppose that the psalmist has read these laws and commands; they’ve been pointed out.
 The knowledge of the data is there.
 So what is the psalmist actually asking?

 The Hebrew yarah or yara (yaw-raw’) is the word translated in our Bibles as “teach”.
 It’s picture story is similar; it means “to throw, shoot”.